 Lake Glenville is pristine reservoir located just 8 miles from Cashiers in Jackson County.
 Located in a beautiful North Carolina mountain rain forest, the lake has 26 miles of shoreline and is the highest elevation of any lake east of the Mississippi.
-It offers plenty of things to do for outdoor lovers, including tubing, skiing, paddle boarding, knee boarding, swimming and fishing.
+It offers plenty of things to do for outdoors-lovers, including tubing, skiing, paddleboarding, kneeuboarding, swimming and fishing.

 Signal Ridge Marina

 The wonderful folks at Signal Ridge Marina (located on NC Highway 107) rents a variety of easy-to-operate Bennington pontoons and tritoons for you to explore the lake (by the hour or for multiple days), perfect for both novice and experienced boaters.
 They are open April-October and also rent tubes, paddleboards, skis, wakeboards and kneeboards.
 New in 2016: stand-up paddleboard yoga classes!
 And they have the only gas on the lake!
 Water temperature runs about 80 degrees in July and August.
 Click here to visit their Web site.

 A unique feature for a lake is three waterfalls!
 Rent a boat from Signal Ridge Marina and explore the lake to Norton Falls, Hurricane Falls and Mill Creek Falls, along with the flowers and lush foliage.
 Take a picnic or watch the sunset over the lake.